Developer

 Getting started

-Update the permissions in the app manifest to indicate that app is managing missing permissions.
+Update the permissions section in the app manifest to indicate that app is managing missing permissions.
 This is done by adding enforcement: app-managed config to app permissions.

 1